jonasjahnsson/jonasjahnsson/content/posts/contact/index.md

 ### Discord

-Not a 100 % sure how to create a link to my user.
+Not 100 % sure how to create a link to my user.
 Find me by searching for jonasjahnsson
 #
 ```¯\_(ツ)_/¯```